Monitor your stations in real-time for visual changes and events with Vision's Change Detector.

 Switch over to your app editor, and create a new Device Output Trigger.

-All Camera Configurations will appear under the sub-list of Specific device.
-Please select your Camera Configuration from the dropdown.
+All Camera Configuration will appear under the sub-list of Specific device.
+Select your Camera Configuration from the dropdown.

 Now you will see a dropdown of various events to run the trigger off of:

 For this example, select Changes Began from the list of Events.

 Next, add a trigger action to Show Message, when the Change Detector detects the event.
 The Device Output data will hold the name you gave to the region:

 Save your trigger now.
 Before running the app, let's add a Vision Camera Widget to show the video stream for your Camera Configuration from within the app.

 To do this, select Camera, then Vision Camera: